Kehillah High

 So You Want To Be A Mensch - Katelyn Bleiweiss

 What is a mensch?
 How are our decisions and actions in daily life rooted in Jewish values?
-We’ll answer these questions as we use Jewish ethics and culture to explore traits of a mensch.
+We’ll answer these questions as we use Jewish ethics and culture to explore the traits of a mensch.
 Join us to create your own personal mensch code where you define the Jewish values that are meaningful and important to you.

 OPTION 2: